Skip to main content

 Guide Dogs NSW/ACT exists to enhance the quality of life of people living with blindness or impaired vision, by assisting in their achievement of independence through access and mobility.
 We believe people living with impaired vision have equal rights to other people, and respect their right for human dignity.

-As a lover of dogs especially Labradors, Gary Flax have been supporting the Guide Dogs NSW/ACT for many years and continues to do so.
+Why This Charity.
+As a lover of dogs especially Labradors, Lifestyle Strata Director Gary Flax, has been supporting the Guide Dogs NSW/ACT for many years and continues to do so.

 Step 1: Puppy Raising